-Before describing how and why one type of justice, or one type of debt, is preferable to the other in any given circumstance, and thereby continuing this investigation in the highly theoretical, loaded terminology of Aristotle, it ought to be impressed upon the reader that Aristotle’s method of analysis is far more descriptive than proscriptive.
+Before describing how and why one type of justice, or one type of debt, is preferable to the other in any given circumstance, and thereby continuing this investigation in the highly theoretical, loaded terminology of Aristotle, it might be impressed upon the reader once more that Aristotle’s method of analysis is far more descriptive than proscriptive.
 When he writes that corrective justice seeks to supply ‘a corrective principle in private transactions,’ whereas distributive justice seeks to achieve a fair distribution of ‘honour, wealth, and the other divisible assets of the community,’ this technical-sounding pronouncement is in fact a description of the phenomena observed by Aristotle in real-life social relationships within the Greek polis.
 He is not telling us that one should fulfil private financial contracts on a like for like basis, nor that public windfalls ought to be distributed among the people on the basis of status or who is most deserving (desert), but rather that, according to his experience and research, the ordinary people of the city prove most satisfied, and society most harmonious, when their business is thus regulated.
-Accordingly, and when the sources allow, the forthcoming analysis of Aristotle’s theory will be furnished with tangible examples which demonstrate the proofs out of which the theory grew.
-This should at as a reminder to look past the intellectualism which characterises the Aristotelian corpus as we know it, and focus our minds on its grounding in the everyday affairs of ancient society, of which debt is no insignificant element.
+Accordingly, and when the sources allow, the forthcoming analysis of Aristotle’s theory will be supplemented with further, empirical examples from other authors such as Plato and Xenophon, which demonstrate the proofs out of which the theory grew.
+This should serve as a reminder to look past the intellectualism which characterises the Aristotelian corpus as we know it, and focus our minds on its grounding in the everyday affairs of ancient society, of which debt is no insignificant element.

 4.1.2.
 Differing Status, Wealth and Ability, and the Need for Geometric Calculation